-Acuité observes that certain instruments/ bank facilities secured by a pledge of Government Securities/ and highly rated bonds/ debentures issued by private corporate bodies and PSUs are increasingly gaining acceptance.
+Acuité observes that capital market instruments secured by a pledge of Government Securities and highly rated bonds/ debentures issued by private corporate bodies and PSUs are increasingly gaining acceptance.
 The key borrowers under these instruments will be traders in government securities/ corporate bonds.
 These facilities are virtually credit risk free since the lender can easily liquidate the underlying securities without any significant price concession and recover the entire dues.

-High credit quality of the Underlying security (i.e AA - & above)
+High credit quality of the Underlying security

-The Securities issued by Government of India are almost risk free in terms of their AAARating due to the sovereign status of the issuer.
-However highly rated securities issued by other entities like private corporates / PSU undertakings/ State Governments are at an elevated risk of deterioration in credit quality ( usually evidenced by downgrade in the rating ) over a medium to long term.
-Hence the key aspect to be examined is the extent of exposure to Non- Central Government securities permissible under the borrowing arrangement.
+The Securities issued by Government of India are almost risk free in terms of their AAA Rating due to the sovereign status of the issuer.
+However highly rated securities issued by other entities like private corporates/ PSU undertakings/ State Governments are at an elevated risk of deterioration in credit quality (usually evidenced by downgrade in the rating) over a medium to long term.
+Hence the key aspect to be examined is the extent of exposure to Non- Central Government securities (especially private sector bonds) permissible under the borrowing arrangement.